-- 20. This strategy allows the Head of Finance to take the most appropriate form of borrowing depending on the prevailing interest rates at the time, taking into account the risks shown in the forecast above. - 21.
-Any borrowing for capital financing purposes will be assessed by the Head of Finance to be prudent, sustainable and affordable - 22.
-This strategy allows the Head of Finance to determine the most suitable repayment terms of any borrowing to demonstrate affordability and sustainability in the medium term financial plan.
+- 14. The existing capital programme can be financed primarily from internal resources. either by use of reserves or internal borrowing or externally (through prudential borrowing).
+Any decision on borrowing will be taken by the Head of Finance based on the optimum cost to the council. - 15.
+Any borrowing for capital financing purposes will be assessed by the Head of Finance to be prudent, sustainable and affordable - 16.
+This strategy allows the Head of Finance to determine the most suitable repayment terms of any borrowing to demonstrate affordability and sustainability in the medium term financial plan if required.
 As a general rule, the term of any borrowing will not be longer than the expected life of the capital asset being created.